 First of all, and perhaps most importantly for busy families, miniature foods make it really easy to grab them and go.
 Ideally, we sit down at the table together for 3 square meals a day.
 But hahahahahaha 🤣 who can do that?
 We do the best we can, and then we give ourselves some room to be human.

 Second of all, it’s a great way to get smaller kids who inevitably go through periods of pickiness, to try “just a bite or two.”
 It’s less of a commitment!
 Oh, and since these tender gluten free pizza bites are yeast-free like my yeast-free gluten free pizza dough, they’re even less of a time commitment and of course more portable.

-I very much like to make them in a miniature muffin tin, but of course they work just as well in a standard 12-cup muffin tin (just increase baking time, is all).
-The diced mozzarella cheese tends to bubble up and out of the wells during baking, but once everything cools down a bit out of the oven, the bites come up and out of the wells quite easily.
+I very much like to make them in a miniature muffin tin, but of course, they work just as well in a standard 12-cup muffin tin.
+The diced cheese tends to bubble up and out of the wells during baking, but once everything cools down a bit out of the oven, the bites come up and out of the wells quite easily.

 These pizza bites freeze very nicely and then defrost well in the refrigerator or on the counter, and are pretty much guaranteed to please everyone in the family.
 Not to mention how ridiculously easy it is to make up a big batch, with little to no advanced planning.
 Sometimes, you just need an all-around “win.”

 I’ve also managed to make these very allergy-friendly with a few quick substitutions (please see the ingredients and substitution section just below).
 In fact, the photo just above is the dairy-free version that I’ve made a number of times (since my oldest is dairy-free), and they’re so so good.

 I love having these on hand in the refrigerator for an after-school snack or a supplement to pretty much any dinner.
 Just put them in a tightly sealed container and they won’t dry out for days